 The Raja Ampat trip takes place in far Eastern Indonesia, in a paradise like no other.
 It’s 1500 limestone islands have been carved and sculpted by the elements into a vast array of different shapes.
 Covered in lush vegetation, these islands create a landscape like nowhere else on the planet.
 The area is well known amongst the scuba diving world for having the undisputed highest concentration of marine biodiversity.

 During each outing guests can choose to go kayaking, scuba diving, snorkelling or just taking it easy and enjoying the scenery from the ship.
 Each cabin is well appointed and all have air conditioning and a private ensuite.
-The diving in Raja Ampat is reputed to be the best in the world, and the sea kayaking is not far behind.
+The diving in Raja Ampat is reputed to be the best in the world, and the sea kayaking is also world class.
 With so many islands to explore it feels like you’re paddling through a maze of stationary icebergs.
 Each rock formation more bizarre and astonishing than the last.

 The locals are incredibly friendly and welcoming, we’ll aim to visit several villages during our journey, each will provide a unique perspective of what life is like in this remote region of West Papua.
 While we’re having fun the crew on the ship will be working hard to prepare our meals.
 The menu will feature a variety of tasty Western and Asian delicacies.

-The ship’s bar is fully stocked with Beer and Soft Drinks to celebrate the end of each incredible day.
+The ship’s bar is fully stocked with Beer, Soft Drinks and a selection of wine to celebrate the end of each incredible day.
 Returning to Sorong during the evening of our last night, we’ll enjoy our final evening onboard and share some of the incredible experiences and memories we had over the last 9 days.